 (d) information on the expected average number of designated services covered by each of items 29 and 30 of table 1 in section 6 of the Act that are registrable services the candidate would provide each month over the first 12 months following registration;

-(e) information on the expected average total monetary value of the money and property (but not virtual assets) that, in relation to designated services covered by each of items 29 and 30 of table 1 in section 6 of the Act that are registrable services it would provide, would be transferred per month over the first 12 months following registration;
+(e) information on the expected average total monetary value of the money and property (but not virtual assets) that, in relation to designated services covered by each of items 29 and 30 of table 1 in section 6 of the Act that are registrable services it would provide, would be transferred per month over the first 12 months following registration.

-(f) whether any of the candidate’s key personnel has ever been a beneficial owner of, or operated or been involved in the management of, a person (the other provider) who provides, or has provided, services of the same, or a similar, kind as the registrable services (whether or not there is a connection to Australia or a resident of Australia), and if so:

-(i) the full name of the other provider; and

-(ii) the key personnel’s role in, or relationship with, the other provider; and

-(iii) the period for which the key personnel was a beneficial owner of, or operated or was involved in the management of, the other provider.

 Note: For additional requirements in relation to registration as a virtual asset service provider, see section 4-14.